Maanav-1/Signalist_stock-tracker-app/README.md

 1. Node.js 18+ installed
 2. MongoDB database (local or Atlas)
 3. Finnhub API key (get one at [finnhub.io](https://finnhub.io))
+4. Inngest CLI (will be used for background jobs)

 ### Environment Setup